Subsurface-mobile USER MANUAL

 12.2.
 Collecting GPS positions

-Ensure that the GPS on the Android device has been activated.
+Ensure that the GPS on the mobile device has been activated and that you have given the app permission to access your location data.
 Open the Main Menu and select GPS → Run location service.
 This activates the recording of GPS locations.

 Subsurface-mobile starts to collect GPS locations automatically, following the preferences specified as described above.
 While the GPS location service is running, all menus have a GPS symbol at the bottom of the menu, indicating that the service is active.
 After return from the dive trip, deactivate the collection of GPS data by tapping the option Disable location service.
 The GPS symbol at the bottom of all manus disappears.